Leo Umundum (aka Leo the Hun)

 According to the National Archives of Australia, Leonhard UMUNDUM, born 1 July 1940, Austrian, travelled per ship SYDNEY, departing in 1960 under the Assisted Passage Scheme.
 And the assistance didn't stop there.

 P.P.S.
-According to a facebook entry by Hans Hartner - click here -, Leo Umundum died on 29 July 2019.
-He also posted this photo taken on one of Leo's apparently annual visits to his hometown Fohnsdorf in Austria.
+According to a facebook entry by Hans Hartner - since gone offline - Leo Umundum died on 29 July 2019.
+He also posted this photo taken on one of Leo's apparently annual visits - no doubt paid for by the long-suffering Australian taxpayers as Leo was always on government benefits and never gainfully employed - to his hometown Fohnsdorf in Austria.